 I give my kids minimal input on costume choices.
 Kids under six are either too young to care about their costume or are “into” so many cartoon characters that they’ll change their minds on what they want to be for Halloween 486 times before October 30th.

 If you’re one of those crafty moms who makes costumes by hand, I’m a little jealous of your skills.
-If you are one of those crafty moms who makes another costume because little Annabelle decided she wanted to be Sophia the First instead of Elsa two days before Halloween…well then, I say you’re batshit crazy.
+If you are one of those crafty moms who makes another costume because little Annabelle decided she wanted to be Sophia the First instead of Doc McStuffins two days before Halloween…well then, you’re crazy, girl.

 Your child will have to pee at some point during the Halloween festivities.
+Because of course.
 Have an idea of where and how to make that happen.
 If potty training is still a new thing and there’s a narrow window between “mommy I hafta pee” and an accident, you might want to rethink a costume that’s complicated to get out of.
+Or, put an older child in a pull-up, just in case.

 Trick or treating in your neighborhood?
 Trunk or treat at your church?
 And again at your mom’s church and the church down the street that don’t even attend?
 Your local “Zoo boo?”
 If you play your cards right, your kid can party hard the week leading up to Halloween and snag enough candy to keep 10 children sugared up for days…but is that a good thing?